-What started as just a bit of fun can often become something that begins to control us.
-If this is something you are struggling with then you are not alone – many people struggle with this, men, women, young, old, married, unmarried, those who believe in a God and those who don’t.
-Drugs have a power of their own which we need to wrestle back off of them.
+What started as just a bit of fun can often become something that begins to control you.
+If you are struggling with then you are not alone – many people struggle with this, men, women, young, old, married, unmarried, those who believe in a God and those who don’t.
+Drugs have a power of their own which we need to wrestle back from them.

 It would be great to chat with you about things that will help you to beat this drug addiction.